nju-websoft/OptimalDataSnippets/README.md

-# Extracting Optimal Data Snippets for Dataset Search and Beyond
+# μDS: Multi-Objective Data Snippet Extraction for Dataset Search

-This is the source code and data of the paper "Extracting Optimal Data Snippets for Dataset Search and Beyond".
+This is the source code and data of the paper "μDS: Multi-Objective Data Snippet Extraction for Dataset Search".

 ## Table of Contents